 Real-World Insurance Scenarios for Engineers

-Structural Calculation Error in Commercial Building
+Structural Calculation Error in Commercial Tower

-• Structural remediation on a commercial building can easily cost $200,000 - $1M+
+• Structural remediation on a commercial tower can cost $300,000 to $1.5M or more

 • The project delay may trigger liquidated damages and additional contractor costs